ComedicChimera/chai-lang.dev/static/html/spec.md

 Below is the complete grammar for Whirlwind exactly as it is read by the compiler.

-*insert grammar when ready*
+    // grammar goes here

 This grammar is designed to be processed into an object by the grammar processor and subsequently passed to the parser for efficiency's sake.
-It is only loaded once per run of the compiler regardless of how many files are being processed and remains any memory throughout compilation.
+It is only loaded once per run of the compiler regardless of how many files are being processed and remains in memory throughout compilation.